ArdhitoN/TryingToUnderstand/Intelligence/RL.md

 * [Is the Policy Gradient a Gradient?](https://arxiv.org/abs/1906.07073)

 23. What principles that enables conversion from DP setting to RL setting?

-24. How's the example for computing sample complexity?

 25. What are the examples of policy gradient success in practical scenarios?